GSCCCA PT-61 eFiling

 2. Where will I access the PT-61 eFiling system?

 PT-61 eFiling is accessed through the GSCCCA website at http://www.gsccca.org.
-A new PT-61 menu option is visible on the GSCCCA Home Page.
+The PT-61 menu option is available on the GSCCCA Home Page.
 No account is necessary in order to use this program.

 Back to top

-3. What does it cost me for the convenience of eFiling?
+3. What is the cost for the eFiling?

 The eFiling of the PT-61 form at http://www.gsccca.org is free, and no accounts are required.
 The fees and taxes associated with the filing of the PT-61 form at the Clerks' offices remain unchanged.